dr-natetorious/TIM-7010-Computer_Networks_and_Mobile_Computing/Section_1_SDN/Week1_Intro/Readings/README.md

 It includes setup documentation and asks the user to configure `Wireshare` as a mechanism to monitor traffic between two simulated hosts.

 The notion of topologies is also introduced, which provide a consistent repeatable method to provision virtual network.

+### POX Github (2019)

+POX [started life as an OpenFlow Controller](https://github.com/noxrepo/pox/tree/eel/pox) but can now also function as an OpenFlow switch, and can be useful for writing networking software in general.

+As an open source project it is possible to read the source code and identify the implementation details of the controller itself.

+Their implementation is through a series of Python events, which can be registered by third-party `Modules`.

+When the events are raised, the Module can perform an `action` that transforms the e.g. packet however they see fit.

+For instance, an action might change the destination address or duplicate the traffic into a logging system.